Setting KPIs that drive impact.

 These trends are the pivotal reason leading KPIs are so effective in driving impact.
 Without leading KPIs forecasting what’s to come, you could end the quarter off track on a lagging KPI with no time to effect change.
 Leading KPIs signal trends over the course of each quarter, and these frequent signals allow you to course correct along the way so there are no surprises when it’s time to count the cash, so to speak.

-We just taught a workshop in Kampala at the Unreasonable East Africa institute on this exact topic.
+We just taught a workshop in Kampala at the SHONA institute on this exact topic.
 We trained a group of high-potential, locally-led social enterprises on KPIs and how to set them.
 And find the interplay between the lagging indicator dashboard and leading indicator scorecard.
 A few examples from the Unreasonable cohort show the importance of determining the right KPIs, especially for early-stage social entrepreneurs.

 Water Access Rwanda had in its lagging, quarterly KPIs the number of new boreholes dug and liters of clean water sold.
 That’s where they make money, so these are two solid lagging KPIs that partially made up their dashboard.
 To reach these quarterly targets, every week they must conduct a certain number of site assessments and geological surveys.
 Because without these weekly activities of visiting and analyzing potential drilling sites, there would be no boreholes to dig or water to sell.